dibakash/IITM-DBMS/README.md

 >
 > $REDUNDANCY$ leads to $ANOMALY$

-$NORMALIZATION$ or $Schema Refinement$ is a technique of organizing the data in the database.
+$NORMALIZATION$ or $Schema\space Refinement$ is a technique of organizing the data in the database.
 This is done through a systematic approach of decomposing (Good Decomposition) Tables to eliminate data Redundancy and anomaly.

 So,
 > $NORMALIZATION$ is achieved through $GOOD\space  DECOMPOSITION$